rla/frontend-js-build/README.md

  * `public/js/bundle.js` - the JavaScript bundle.
  * `public/js/bundle.js.map` - Source Map file for the JavaScript bundle.
 Loaded by the browser when the debugger is open.
+ * `public/misc` - directory containing miscellaneous files included in the bundle.

 ## Tools